-The draft letter questions whether there is a less costly means to achieve a CAT, noting that the costs of the proposal likely would be passed to customers.
+The letter questions whether there is a less costly means to achieve a CAT, noting that the costs of the proposal likely would be passed to customers.
 To reduce costs, as well as minimize concerns regarding the confidentiality of CAT data, the letter recommends that the Commission consider end-of-day reporting.
 The letter notes that real time reporting would be extremely expensive and difficult to implement because technology and routing systems have to be much more robust to capture and relay information as it happens.
 In addition, the letter highlights the fact that real time reporting is unnecessary because CAT data typically would not be used in real time.
 For example, reviewing patterns of trading activity would require all of the data for multiple days, and could be accomplished by analyzing data provided at the end of the day for each of those days.
 Finally, the letter states that end-of-day reporting would better balance the costs and burdens of developing and implementing the CAT proposal but, to accommodate regulatory needs, the Commission could consider employing real time reporting in limited circumstances to report certain critical items that present a legitimate need for instant access.

-Operational Difficulties Stemming From the Proposed Definition of "Customer"
+Proposed Definition of "Customer" and Real Time Reporting

-The draft letter explains that changing the definition of "customer" for purposes of reporting under the proposed CAT does not eliminate the operational difficulties associated with identifying the beneficial owner of the account originating the order and the person exercising investment discretion for the account originating the order, if different from the beneficial owner.
-It does, however, have the potential unintended consequence of limiting the use of omnibus accounts, routing orders through multiple accounts at multiple clearing firms, or using "average price accounts" to effect trades that are eventually settled in multiple customer accounts.
-(The letter provides an example of how funds perform final allocation to the account level at the end of the transaction period so that the funds may effectively determine the correct pro-rata allocation to each account to ensure fairness.)
-To avoid this outcome, the draft letter recommends that the Commission adopt end-of-day reporting.
+The letter explains that complying with the proposed definition of "customer" for purposes of reporting under the proposal would not eliminate the operational difficulties associated with identifying the beneficial owner of the account originating the order and the person exercising investment discretion for the account originating the order, if different from the beneficial owner.
+It would, however, have the likely unintended consequence of limiting the use of omnibus accounts, routing orders through multiple accounts at multiple clearing firms, or using "average price accounts" to effect trades that are eventually settled in multiple customer accounts.
+To avoid this outcome, the letter recommends that the Commission adopt end-of-day reporting.